 · Do not keep your pet’s food and water outside.
 Bufo toads will eat anything that fits into their mouths, so they will be attracted to the food.
 They may bathe in your pet’s water dish and release toxins into the water.
 If your pet then drinks it, he could be affected.

-· If you allow your pet to run free in your yard during the day, make sure to first walk through the entire yard and gardens in the morning, before letting him out, to make sure that no toads are still hanging around or have somehow died there overnight.
+· If you allow your pet to run free in your yard during the day, make sure to first walk through the entire yard and gardens every morning, before letting him out, to make sure that no toads are still hanging around or have somehow died there overnight.
 Get rid of any puddles and standing water.
 While you are examining your yard, use the opportunity to also remove all mushrooms that may have sprouted overnight.
 Though unrelated to the toad problem, mushrooms are another common and deadly hazard for pets here in Florida.

 · Do not encourage toads onto your property by installing water fountains and ponds, or by planting gardens that are particularly attractive to insects.
-The more insects, the more toads.
-Regularly spray your yard with the packaged insecticide that you attach to your garden hose.
+Regularly spray your yard with the packaged liquid insecticide that you attach to your garden hose.
 Important: After spraying, make sure the yard has completely dried before allowing your pets and children access to it again.
 This takes hours, so plan accordingly.
 If your pets are grass eaters, better skip this or use only pet-friendly insecticides.

 · Shake out newspapers packaged in plastic and left on the ground before bringing them inside your house.
 Toads can crawl inside the bag and you might unwittingly bring them into your house.

 Common signs your dog has come in contact with the toxin include: foaming at the mouth, drooling, pawing at the mouth, vomiting, stumbling, falling, tremors, rigid legs, and seizures.